TuringGpt/Dashboard_Clone/envs/incident/tools/interface_5/policy.md

 Pre-checks:
 - Verify incident exists and is closed
 - Check facilitator user exists
-- Confirm all required fields are provided

 Steps:
-- Request scheduled date and facilitator assignment
+- Collect scheduled date and facilitator assignment
 - Set facilitator to the specified user
 - Create post-incident review record linked to incident
 - Set initial status as scheduled
 - Return review identifier for tracking

 ## Authority and Access Controls